sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

    you can use the code coverage analysis features in PHPUnit, you should read `the Xdebug installation guide <https://xdebug.org/docs/install>`_.

+   php-code-coverage also supports `phpdbg <https://phpdbg.room11.org/introduction.html>`_ as an alternative source for code coverage data.

 PHPUnit can generate an HTML-based code coverage report as well as XML-based logfiles with code coverage information in various formats (Clover, Crap4J, PHPUnit).
 Code coverage information can also be reported